Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

 Essential nutrients we require less of when we eat less glucose

 There is some evidence to suggest that Vitamin C is not as much of a priority for someone with less glucose to process.
 There are examples of plenty of people surviving with minimal vitamin C on a zero carb diet.

 Vitamin C is also probably underreported from animal food and often assumed to be zero.
 If you want to dig into this more, you can check out Amber O’Hearn’s comprehensive article on vitamin C on a ketogenic diet.

 Nutrients that there are is no deficiency testing for

 There are also a number of nutrients that are based on population average intakes rather than deficiency testing, such as manganese.

 Given that manganese is associated with carbohydrate metabolism, there may be a lesser requirement for people following a carnivorous diet.
 There may be limited use in chasing targets that are simply based on average intakes of people eating a typical western diet.

 Manganese is high in organ meats, which are prized by cultures that do not have access to a lot of plant-based foods, so it is possible to get adequate quantities.
 While someone on a zero-carb diet may not need as much, manganese still seems to be a useful nutrient.

-Similarly, the RDI for Vitamin E is based on median population intake levels and it is possible that the requirements may be lower for someone not eating as much glucose.
+Similarly, the RDI for Vitamin E is based on median population intake levels rather than any deficiency testing, and it is possible that the requirements may be lower for someone not eating as much glucose.

 Pantothenic acid (Vitamin B5)